hinantin/AllinQillqayWeb/INSTALL.md

 See `AllinQillqayWeb/ServerSide/Hunspell/README.md` for a detailed installation guide.

-**Step 13.
-Activating the improved version of the southern unified quechua spellchecker**
+**Activating the improved version of the southern unified quechua spellchecker**

 See `AllinQillqayWeb/ServerSide/SQUOIA/tcpServer/README.md` for a detailed installation guide.